trovares/trovares_connector/_sources/odbc/index.rst

 ==============

 The extra ODBC connector module allows for connecting to databases that support ODBC.
-The ODBC connector requires at least xGT 1.11.0.
+The ODBC connector requires at least xGT 1.14.0.

-The ODBC driver has been tested against MySQL, MariaDB, Oracle, Snowflake, SAP ASE, and SAP IQ.
+The ODBC driver has been tested against Databricks, MySQL, MariaDB, Oracle, Snowflake, SAP ASE, and SAP IQ.
 The driver regularly runs unit tests against MariaDB.
 Some SQL specific drivers are available below for Oracle, Snowflake and SAP-based databases.
 In general, SQL syntax varies between vendors, so transfer_to_xgt or transfer_to_odbc aren't guaranteed to work.